List of Monster Musume characters: Lilith

 Lilith (リリス, Ririsu) is a Lesser Devil or Imp.
-Although actually an adult, she is petite, the size of a child, and usually uses a hoodie to hide her horns, bat wings and tail.
+Although an adult, she is petite, the size of a child, and usually wears a hoodie to hide her horns, bat wings, and tail.
 A generally unpleasant person, she derives great joy from provoking people and sowing discord, and is not above using her appearance to make people believe she is merely an innocent child.
-She easily blindsides both Manako and Centorea, but is caught in the act by Rachnera; after Lilith makes the mistake of mocking Rachnera's insecurity about her spider body Rachnee abducts and turns Lilith into her personal "toy", which she enjoys, revealing that she's a masochist.
+She easily blindsides both Manako and Centorea, but is caught in the act by Rachnera; after Lilith makes the mistake of mocking Rachnera's insecurity about her spider body, Rachnera abducts and turns Lilith into her personal "toy," which she enjoys, revealing that she's a masochist.

-After her encounter with Kimihito and Centorea (and her following "punishment" by Rachnee), she is taken into custody for being out without her host family and punished by being made to run a 40-kilometer marathon supervised by Polt.
-On another occasion, she tries her hypnotic tricks on Kimihito, but her hypnosis doesn't work on him (at least not in the way she hoped) and she tries to physically molest him and use the evidence to blackmail him into making Rachnera leave his house and be with her, but is caught and "punished" Rachnera-style by Doppel disguised as Rachnera.
+After her encounter with Kimihito and Centorea, she is taken into custody for being out without her host family and punished by being made to run a 40-kilometer marathon supervised by Polt.
+On another occasion, she tries her hypnotic tricks on Kimihito, but her hypnosis doesn't work on him.
+She tries to physically molest him and use the evidence to blackmail him into making Rachnera leave his house and be with her, but is caught and "punished" Rachnera-style by Doppel, disguised as Rachnera.
 In Yoshino Origuchi's light novel Monster Girls on the Job (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3-shows up at the Bar Zerro N (where she seems to be a regular customer) and a few nights later at Polt's casino as a roulette croupier.

 The Orcs

 The Orcs are humanoid, talking pigs.
 They have a keen sense of smell—they can detect things up to a kilometer away.
-Apart from that, there is very little improvement over their four-legged family, especially when it comes to intelligence.
-The only seen Orcs were part of a small terrorist group demanding an increase of Orc content in mainstream erotic manga until they were apprehended by MON.
+Apart from that, there is minimal improvement over their four-legged family members, especially in intelligence.
+The only seen Orcs were part of a small terrorist group demanding an increase in Orc content in mainstream erotic manga until they were apprehended by MON.
 The head orc returns illegally and tries to molest both Draco and Lilith (both Doppel in disguise and the real one), but is apprehended by Doppel with some help from Kimihito.